Authored by experts

 We’ll announce the release date as soon as we have one!

 This curriculum was developed by nationally renowned curriculum author EL Education as an expanded and enhanced version of their widely-used curriculum for EngageNY in grades 3–5.

-Designed around beloved books and STEM & social studies topics, the program engages students in texts and tasks that are challenging, adventurous, and meaningful.
+Designed around beloved books and science and social studies topics, the program engages students in texts and tasks that are challenging, adventurous, and meaningful.
 Students build capacity to read, think, talk, and write about complex texts—while developing key social-emotional learning skills.

-Dr. Sharon Walpole of the University of Delaware is developing an enhanced and updated version of Bookworms, a K–5 curriculum whose reading program received strong reviews from EdReports.
+Dr. Sharon Walpole of the University of Delaware is developing an enhanced and updated version of Bookworms, a K–5 curriculum driving best-in-state gains in PARCC, SBAC, and Georgia Milestone districts.